mjshehan/mjshehan/README.md

 Hi👋

-I'm a math and CS student at UVic and hosting some of my work on this page.
+I'm a math and CS student at UVic hosting some of my work on this page.

 I built an optimization web app for one-dimensional stock cutting problems using a mixted integer solver (SCIP), Flask and Bootstrap and deployed it with Docker and Google Cloud Services.